C. Grey Hawkins

 I also redesigned H.G.I.’s website.
 For once this is something where the illustrations aren’t mine.
 I had two main goals in this redesign:

-1. Make the new one easier to edit than the current one, which was a bloated monster on Wordpress with too many plugins.
+1. Make the new site easier to edit than the existing one, which was a bloated monster on Wordpress with too many plug-ins.

 2. Design something that would make a more memorable statement than the hundreds of other “historic preservation non-profit” websites in cyberspace.
 Historic Georgetown, Inc. hosts weddings on the grounds of the Hamill House, which means a large part of their target demographic are young couples looking for somewhere unique and tasteful to host their weddings.
 The regular ho-hum non-profit website wouldn’t do.
-I even made a custom cursor for it.
+I even made a memorable custom cursor.

 I left H.G.I. before the new website could be implemented – unfortunately.